TalalTayyab/TT.FileParser/readme.md

 1. File with the same name will be overwritten if it exists in the completed directory
 1. If a file with the same name is being processed and is also uploaded , it will be ignored until the processed file is completed.
 1. Error handling is rudimentary - the file will stay in the directory and an error will be logged.
-1. Service bus messages will be retried depending on the policy and moved to dead letter queue.
+1. In case of exception during processing service bus messages will be retried (depending on the policy) and moved to dead letter queue after max attempts.
+1. If a file is not found during processing, a warning will be logged (this is to handle idempotent processing)
 1. Ideally deployment should be via CD but powershell was easier given the time limit.